Random Forests for time-fixed and time-dependent predictors: The DynForest R package: How to use DynForest R package with a survival outcome?

 In our example, we ran a random forest with mtry hyperparameter set to its maximum (i.e., \texttt{mtry} = 7) and we computed the minimal depth on this random forest.
-We observe that \texttt{serBilir}, \texttt{albumin} and \texttt{age} have the lowest minimal depth, indicating these predictors are used to split the subjects at early stages in 200 out of 200 trees, i.e., 100\% (Figure \ref{fig:DynForestR_mindepth}A).
-The minimal depth level by feature (Figure \ref{fig:DynForestR_mindepth}B) provides more advanced details about the tree building process.
-For instance, we can see that the random-effects of \texttt{serBilir} (indicating by bi0 and bi1 in the graph) are the earliest features used on 197 and 194 out of 200 trees, respectively.
+We observe that \texttt{serBilir}, \texttt{albumin} and \texttt{age} have the lowest minimal depth, indicating these predictors are used to split the subjects at early stages in 200 out of 200 trees, i.e., 100\% for \texttt{serBilir}, \texttt{age} and in 199 out of 200 for \texttt{albumin} (figure \ref{fig:DynForestRmindepth}A).
+The minimal depth level by feature (figure \ref{fig:DynForestRmindepth}B) provides more advanced details about the tree building process.
+For instance, we can see that the random-effects of \texttt{serBilir} (indicating by bi0 and bi1 in the graph) are the earliest features used on 199 and 197 out of 200 trees, respectively.